Line percolation: Our results

 \section{Our results}

-In this note, our main aim is to investigate what happens in the line percolation model when the initial set $A = A_p\subset [n]^d$ of infected points is determined by randomly selecting points from $\nd$, each independently with probability $p$.
-It would be natural to determine the values of $p$ for which percolation is likely to occur.
-Let $\theta_p\left(n,r,d\right)$ denote the probability that such a randomly chosen initial set $A_p$ percolates.
-We define the \emph{critical probability} $p_c\left(n,r,d\right)$ by setting
+In this note, our main aim is to investigate what happens in the line percolation model when the initial set $A_p\subset [n]^d$ of infected points is determined by randomly selecting points from $[n]^d$, each independently with probability $p \in (0,1)$.
+We shall primarily be concerned with the following question: for what values of $p$ is percolation likely to occur?
+Let $\vartheta_p(n,r,d)$ denote the probability that such a randomly chosen initial set $A_p$ percolates.
+We note that $\vartheta_p(n,r,d)$ increases with $p$ and define the \emph{critical probability} $p_c(n,r,d)$ by setting